uvuv-643/uvuv-643/README.md

         {
             Title: 'NoLimitsDate',
             Technologies: ['Laravel', 'HTML/CSS/JS'],
-            Description: 'I don\'t like this website, but it is very complex system and it has a lot of functionality',
+            Description: 'I don\'t like the concept of this website, but it is very complex system and it has a lot of functionality',
             Source_Code: null,
             Link: 'https://nolimitsdate.com'
         }